K-Receiver Wiretap Channel: Optimal Encoding Order and Signaling Design: Introduction

 This finding reduces the complexity of evaluating the WSR problem by $K$ factorial.
 When all weights are different, there is only one optimal order of encoding.
 However, when some weights are equal, different encoding orders can give different rate tuples (corner points of the capacity region) while all result in the same WSR.
 Particularly, the encoding order is not important when sum-capacity is the concern, i.e., when all weights are the same.
 Nonetheless, the order will determine which corner point of the capacity region will be achieved.

-In addition to identifying the encoding order, we a design transmit covariance matrix to reach the entire secrecy capacity region of this channel with multiple antennas at each node.
-Currently, solutions exist only for some special cases.
+In addition to identifying the encoding order, we propose an algorithm for designing the transmit covariance matrix of each user to reach the border of the secrecy capacity region of this channel with an arbitrary number of antennas at each node.
+This is significant because although the secrecy capacity region of the $K$-receiver wiretap channel has been characterized in \cite{ekrem2011secrecy, ekrem2012degraded}, the proof uses dirty-paper coding (DPC) which is not feasible in practice since the implementation of DPC requires complex random coding and high computational burden \cite{lee2007high}.
+Other existing solutions either apply only to special cases or fall far from the capacity region.
 For example, covariance matrix design is known for the secrecy sum-capacity of this channel \cite{park2016secrecy}, but not the whole capacity region.
 Solutions for the single-antenna receivers are developed in \cite{tang2016low, he2017design}.
 Also, zero-forcing (ZF) beamforming has been explored in \cite{park2016secrecy, tang2016low} for the general case but the result is far away from the capacity region.
 To reach the border of the capacity region, we form a WSR maximization problem and solve it by applying the block successive maximization method (BSMM).
 The BSMM algorithm periodically finds optimal solutions for a single block of variables while keeping other blocks of variables fixed at each iteration \cite{razaviyaynunified, park2015weighted}.
 This makes the problem convex and tractable at each iteration.

 The main contributions of the work can be summarized as follows: